 Coldstream Guards Band now

-The modern band consists of 44 musicians and one officer Director of Music, currently Major Simon Haw MBE.
-This establishment is due to increase in 2018.
-Musicians are now capbadged part of the Corps of Army Music, but remain affiliated to the Coldstream Guards, wear the ceremonial uniform of the Coldstream Guards and carry the drums, with Coldstream Battle honours emblazoned on them.
-Musicians are trickle posted around other Army bands, for career and welfare reasons, but generally in order to maintain continuity of the orchestra and teamwork, it is preferred that individual musicians remain with the same band.
-The Band has toured Japan and China twice in the last 5 years and continues to lead the way in terms of producing and developing the very best of military music.
-New compositions were composed for the 200th anniversary of the Battle of Waterloo in 2015, the 100th Anniversary of the Battle of the Somme in 2016 and a new piece will be composed in 2018 to commemorate the 100th Anniversary of the end of WW1.
+The modern band consists of 54 musicians and one officer, Director of Music, Major Stewart Halliday.
+Musicians are cap-badged as part of the Royal Corps of Army Music, but remain affiliated to the Coldstream Guards, wear the ceremonial uniform of the Coldstream Guards and carry the drums, with Coldstream Battle honours emblazoned on them.
+Musicians can be trickle posted around other Army Bands, for career and welfare reasons, but generally in order to maintain ethos continuity of the Band, cohesion and teamwork, it is preferred that individual musicians remain in post.
+The Band has toured Japan and China and undertaken the International Military Tattoo in Avenches, Switzerland in the last 5 years.
+The Band continues to lead the way in terms of producing, recording and promoting the very best of military music; the Guards Chapel Music Festival series, which features many of the Band’s expert eclectic ensembles and annual St George’s Day concert are firm favourites with military band experts and music fans of all ages.

 Izumo Taisha Shrine Japan: Ready to step off at the Izumo Taisha shrine in Japan

 The Coldstream Quick March is Milanollo (Val Hamm).

 The Slow March is Extract from The Marriage of Figaro (W A Mozart).